ThinkEQ/assembly-solutions-ltd/src/pages/product/battery-hv-cables.md

       title: Battery & High Voltage Cables
       text: >-
         All our battery cables are delivered on a lighting fast turnaround using automatic machines and our speedy in-house operators.
-Each assembly is made to the highest quality and given a 100% electrical inspection and test before being packaged and despatched.
+Each [cable assembly](www.assembly-solutions.com/cable-assembly) is made to the
+        highest quality and given a 100% electrical inspection and test before being packaged and despatched.